havenwood/era/README.md

 # Era
-The Era gem prints the time a block takes but still returns its return value.
-Era is inspired by Clojure's `time` benchmarking function, which also prints the time it took and returns the espressions value.
-Era also adds the option to specify the number of times to run the block but still return the value from the last run.
+Era is just a pinch of benchmarking sugar in the form of a gem.
+It prints the time a block takes to execute but still returns its original return value.

+Era is inspired by Clojure's `time` benchmarking function, which very similarly prints the time it took to exectue but returns the expression's value.
+Era also gives the option to specify the number of times to run the block but still returns the value from the last run.

-Era adds the the `Era.time` method to `Kernel` so you can just `time do` instead of `Era.time do` to benchmark your block.
+Era adds the `Era.time` method to `Kernel` so you can just `time do` instead of `Era.time do` to benchmark your block.

 ## Usage
 ```ruby